 A slick web form isn't the same as an automated onboarding system.
 You haven't modernized just because your application isn't in PDF format anymore.

-👉 Ready to See What It Could Look Like?
+Ready to See What Real Automation Looks Like?

-We rebuilt merchant onboarding from scratch — no PDFs, no spreadsheets, no email handoffs.
-Just real-time decisioning, automated verification, and a merchant experience that feels like texting a friend.
+We rebuilt merchant onboarding from scratch.
+No PDFs, no spreadsheets, no email handoffs.
+Just real-time decisioning, automated verification, and a merchant experience that feels effortless.